 - If you are not staying for lunch, let Josette know when you get her email.

 What time should I arrive?
 The tour will start at 9:00 am at Chief’s Creole Cafe at 901 22nd St. S.. in St. Petersburg.
 You are encouraged to arrive early to have time to get your bike and self in position for the start time.

 Tell me more about lunch.
 The Creole Cafe has a beautiful New Orleans outdoor courtyard to enjoy lunch.
-During lunch, the group may be treated to a talk on the lived experience in St. Pete by the restaurant’s owner and life long resident, Mr. B. (Brayboy).
-Everyone typically stays and are really glad they did.
+During lunch, the group will be treated to a talk on the lived experience in St. Pete by the restaurant’s owner and life long resident, Mr. B. (Brayboy).
+His talk is the highlight.
 If you are not able to stay, let Josette know when you receive her direct email the week prior.
 She has to turn a headcount into the restaurant the day before.

 What should I bring?
 Your own bike, a helmet and an open, positive attitude.
 One must have all of these items or you won’t be able to ride.
 A bike can be electric or manual or if you choose another type of ride, it must be able to legally ride on both streets and sidewalks.
 Also bring water and sun protection.

 How much does it cost?
-The tour is free.
+The tour is free with suggested donation.
 Josette is doing this as a volunteer to benefit the community.
 Bike tours in St. Pete average $55-75 for a tour of comparable quality and time.
-Please treat it as if you’ve paid for it.
 Lunch is your cost.
-Josette is often asked who can one donate to in honor of this ride.
-The suggestion is the Carter G. Woodson African American Museum.

 What about bathrooms?
 The available bathrooms are toward the end of the tour.
 If you drive a distance to get to the starting location, the restaurant is not yet open for bathroom access so make a bio stop before arriving.